wp-plugins/cleantalk-spam-protect/readme.txt

 Sure, you can use CleanTalk with Akismet.
 In this case probably you will have bigger false/positive rate (when legitimate comments/signups denies), but you will have stronger antispam protection at website.

 = Should I use another anti-spam plugins? =
-CleanTalk stops up to 100% of spam bots, so you can disable other anti spam plugins (especially CAPTCHA like anti spam plugins).
+CleanTalk stops up to 100% of spam bots, so you can disable other anti-spam plugins (especially CAPTCHA like anti-spam plugins).
 In some cases several anti-spam plugins can conflict, so it will be better use just one plugin.

 = The plugin WordPress MultiUser (WPMU or WordPress network) compatible? = The plugin is WordPress MultiUser (WPMU or WordPress network) compatible.
 Each blog in multisite environment has individual anti-spam options for spam bots protection.